zebrunner/legacy-documentation/docs/dashboards_and_widgets.md

 You can perform all actions with widgets listed below on the **"Dashboards"** page.

-* Create widget
+* Create widgets
-* Edit widget
+* Edit widgets
-* Delete widget
+* Delete widgets
-* Change widget placement or resize widget
+* Change widget placement or resize widgets
-* Send widget via email
+* Send widgets via email

 ### Create widget
 To create a new widget, perform the following steps:

 1. Click the **"+ NEW WIDGET"** button in the top-right corner of the **“Dashboards”** page.
 2. The **Widget wizard** will be opened.
-3. Choose a template for a widget (see them here) or go to the **“Choose from existing widgets”** section with a set of predefined widgets (look through them here).
+3. Choose a template for a widget or go to the **“Choose from existing widgets”** section with a set of predefined widgets.
 To simplify the process, fill in the search field with a name or part of a widget name.
 4. Click on a widget to see its preview.
 5. If you’ve chosen a template for a widget:
   * Click the **“Next”** button.